 An alternative story, given by Hyginus in the Fabulae, is that an egg fell into the Euphrates and was rolled to the shore by two fish.
 Doves sat on the egg and from it hatched Aphrodite who, in gratitude, put the fish in the sky.
 Eratosthenes had yet another explanation: he wrote that the two fish represented by Pisces were offspring of the much larger fish that is represented by the constellation Piscis Austrinus.
 When the goddess Derceto fell into a lake near Bambyce in northern Syria, she was rescued by the large fish; she placed this fish and its two youngsters in the sky as Piscis Austrinus and Pisces, respectively.

-Pisces is notable because it contains the point at which the Sun crosses the celestial equator into the northern hemisphere on March 20 each year.
+Despite its faintness Pisces is notable because it contains the point at which the Sun crosses the celestial equator into the northern hemisphere on March 20 each year.
 This point, called the vernal equinox, lay in Aries in Greek times but has since moved into Pisces because of a slow wobble of the Earth on its axis called precession.
-The continuing effect of precession will carry the vernal equinox into Aquarius around the year 2597.
+Currently the vernal equinox lies south of the Square of Pegasus, near the Circlet, but the continuing effect of precession will carry it into Aquarius around the year 2597.